Resources for Foster Care Parents

 • If the student will be attending the school in the attendance zone where the foster parent resides, standard proof of residency is required (lease, utility bill, or other accepted document).

-• If unsure which school is in your attendance zone call the Office of Student Services, 512-414-1726 or view school assignments online.
+• If unsure which school is in your attendance zone call the Office of Enrollment Services, 512-414-1726 or view school finder online.

 Resources Available to Foster Students

 • Free lunch- Foster students are categorically eligible for free meals in the National School Lunch Program/School Breakfast Program, Special Milk Program, Summer Food Service Program, and Child and Adult Care Food Program.
-All that is required is DFPS form 2085, which is collected through Project Help (through each school's front office) and they verify the information.
+All that is required is DFPS form 2085E, which is collected through Project HEP (through each school's front office) and they verify the information.

-• Free Pre-K- Foster children are eligible for free Pre-K, if the child is at least three years of age and is currently in, or ever has been in, Texas foster care as a result of an adversarial hearing.
+• Free Pre-K- Foster children are eligible for free Pre-K, if the child is at least three years of age and is currently in, or ever has been in, Texas foster care due to an adversarial hearing.

 • Children ages 3, 4, and 5 in the conservatorship of DFPS must be enrolled in: